 I don’t know why but every year, I feel caught off guard by December.
 How did a whole year slip by already?
 It feels too fast, especially with all the planning and festivities that come with December.
 There are holiday performances, potlucks, gifts, decorations, time with family and friends and so much good food.
 A lot of important memories are born in our holiday rituals and there is pressure to document all this magic.

-Below I have 3 tips to help you photograph your family holiday with more meaning and less stress –
+Here are three simple ways to photograph your family holiday with more meaning and less stress –

 Determine what is most important to you.